staeter/work-in-progress/dialogue.md

 ### 5. Informative

 Traditional media outlets have consolidated into massive conglomerates whose coverage inevitably aligns with their owners' interests.
-Meanwhile, social platforms shape public perception through algorithmic amplification that prioritizes engagement over impact.
-This creates distorted views of reality - sensationalizing certain events while overlooking others that might challenge corporate interests, amplifying extreme voices while marginalizing nuanced perspectives.
+Meanwhile, social platforms shape public perception through algorithmic amplification that prioritizes engagement over truthfulness.
+This creates distorted views of reality - sensationalizing certain events while overlooking others, amplifying extreme voices while marginalizing nuanced perspectives.
 The result is a media landscape where even basic facts become contested territory and where the real significance of events gets lost in a flood of decontextualized content.

 Being informative means providing community-driven systems for gathering, verifying, sharing and contextualizing news.
 This first requires tools for information gathering, sourcing, cross-referencing, investigation and communication.
-It must follow a strict deontology that might get enforced via a reputation system to help establish facts and maintain high journalistic standards.
+No news covering is truly neutral and being informative also is about making the ideology underlying the presented facts explicit and to contrast it with the way it is presented through different ideological lenses.

 This isn't about creating a centralized truth authority or enforcing a single perspective.
-Rather, it's about providing tools and processes that help communities collectively investigate and document events while maintaining high standards of evidence and verification.
+Rather, it's about providing tools and processes that help communities collectively investigate and document events and encourage them to look across the isle and have a fair view of the opposing perspectives.
 The goal is to enable rigorous collaborative journalism without creating new gatekeepers or compromising the diversity of viewpoints.

 The platform realizes this principle through several complementary mechanisms.
 For gathering and verifying information, it provides geotagged and timestamped content that can be cross-referenced between witnesses, along with collaborative investigation tools to connect related pieces of evidence.
 For ensuring coverage quality, reputation systems track journalistic integrity while a suite of tools helps balance coverage priorities: statistical comparisons show how coverage frequency matches real-world occurrence, impact assessment tools measure the scope and duration of effects, communities can define and weight different impact factors, and contextual presentation highlights trends rather than isolated incidents.
-Together, these mechanisms support rigorous collective journalism that reflects real-world significance rather than entertainment value.
+Default user's interface contrasts their news viewed through different ideological lenses.
+Together, these mechanisms support rigorous collective journalism that reflects real-world significance and diversity of opinions rather than entertainment value.

 ### 6. Democratic